 This attack was so bad that Colonial Pipeline tried to avoid revealing any information—about cybersecurity protections it had in place before the attack, about the affected parts of its computer networks, or even about whether the physical pipeline itself was ever infected.
 When reports emerged about the $5 million ransom payment, the company initially wouldn’t confirm or deny them.
 Colonial Pipeline also didn’t respond to the criticism that paying the ransom could embolden other criminal groups or rogue states to sabotage American companies by compromising critical information.

 Concerned about the precedent set by Colonial Pipeline’s decision to pay the $5 million ransom, the federal government has ramped up its attention to cybersecurity issues, announcing executive orders and disruptive responses to shadowy groups like DarkSide.
-In the wake of the Colonial Pipeline attack, the FBI issued an emergency alert to electric utilities, gas suppliers, and municipal governments to be extra cautious with suspicious emails, unfamiliar computer alerts, or unknown code.
+In the wake of the Colonial Pipeline attack, the FBI issued an emergency alert to electric utilities, gas suppliers, and municipal governments to be extra cautious with suspicious emails, unfamiliar computer alerts, or unknown codes.
 The Colonial Pipeline attack comes on the heels of other recent incidents involving hospitals, water treatment facilities, and even police departments.

 CMIT Solutions has compiled the following five suggestions based on our 25 years of experience protecting businesses and current guidance from cybersecurity organizations.